Guide to Buying Car Insurance in Michigan

 Information on broad, standard and limited collision coverages, and how each can help you pay for your car damage in Michigan.

-Public Liability and Property Damage basically means that a person is carrying the required auto insurance by state — without collision coverage.
+Personal Liability and Property Damage basically means that a person is carrying the auto insurance required by state law — without collision coverage.
 Learn about how it works in Michigan.